drloring/katacoda-scenarios/java-ms-config/java-1/step1.md

 </pre>

 So, reviewing the changes, we've replaced the inline template string with a `@Value` annotation which is provided in the application.properties file.
 What about the server.port value?
 That is set behind the scenes by Spring.

+Since we're using a different VM than previously, we need to export our JAVA_HOME environment variable `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`{{execute}}.

 Before we can compile, we need to update the gradle version `./gradlew wrapper --gradle-version 7.0`{{execute}}

 Once you see `Build Successful`, you can continue with the following commands